FangLimao/addon-encyclopedia/docs/reference/block/components/destructible_by_mining.md

 ---
 author: iconicNurdle
 ms.author: mikeam
-title: Block Documentation - minecraft:destructible_by_mining
+title: 方块组件 - minecraft:destructible_by_mining
 description: "A reference document detailing the 'destructible_by_mining' block component" ms.service: minecraft-bedrock-edition
 ---

-# Block Documentation - minecraft:destructible_by_mining
+# 方块组件 - minecraft:destructible_by_mining

 `minecraft:destructible_by_mining` is a `Boolean` or `JSON Object` component that describes the destructible by mining properties for this block.
 If set to `true`, the block will take the default number of seconds to destroy.
 If set to `false`, this block is indestructible by mining.
 If the component is omitted, the block will take the default number of seconds to destroy.